oma131/W3OSS-Project/CONTRIBUTION.md

 # How to Contribute to this Repository

 Contribution are always welcome and recommended!
-1. Fork this Repository
+- 1. Fork this Repository
-2. Clone to your local PC: In your Terminal run the code below
+- 2. Clone to your local PC: In your Terminal run the code below
 ```sh
 git clone https://github.com/YOUR_USERNAME/W3OSS-Project.git
 ```
-**Change the `YOUR_USERNAME` to your Github username
+**Change the `YOUR_USERNAME` to your Github username**
-3. Make your changes
+- 3. Make your changes
-4. Create a Pull Request
+- 4. Create a Pull Request

 ## Contributing Guidelines